Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Asymptotic behaviour of instanton partition function at large vevs

-In the saddle point approximation $\omega(y)$ can be computed by putting the saddle point values of $\bm \phi$ into $\omega(y,\bm{\phi})$.
-The function $\omega$ is a direct analogue of the function $w$ in \cite{PoghossianQSW, Fucitoetal}, and homonymous function in \cite{NekrasovOkunkov}.
-The notable difference of our definition is the rescaling $y=x/A$, natural for a study of the limit $A\to \infty$.
+\paragraph{Remark.} The function $\omega$ is a direct analogue of the function $w$ in \cite{PoghossianQSW, Fucitoetal}, and homonymous function in \cite{NekrasovOkunkov}.
+Moreover, even more similar function was introduced in \cite{qqchar}.
+We discuss the relation between the discrete saddle point method and the $qq$-characters used of \cite{qqchar} in Section \ref{sec:q-character-corr}.
+The notable difference in our definition is the rescaling $y=x/A$, natural for a study of the limit $A\to \infty$.